FAQ - Frequently Asked Questions

 Physical Therapy Schools PTCAS

-When should I take my MCAT, PCAT, DAT, GRE, OAT, etc.?
+When should I take the MCAT, PCAT, DAT, GRE, OAT, etc.?

 You must take into account the year you plan on entering the professional school, application deadlines, dates the test is offered, and, most important, your level of preparedness.
 For example, most pre-med students are recommended take the MCAT by April or May of the year they are applying to medical school.
 (1 year prior to entry year) Pre-Dental students should take the DAT by mid-July if not earlier of thier application year.
 It is highly recommended to have all courses that are topics on the test completed.
 Most students start intense preparation at least 3-6 months in advance.
 Contact your health professions advisor if you are unsure when you should schedule your test.

-What is the best way to prepare for my MCAT, PCAT, DAT, GRE, OAT, etc.?
+What is the best way to prepare for the MCAT, PCAT, DAT, GRE, OAT, etc.?

 This will depend on your learning style.
-However, data shows taking and reviewing 8-10 practice tests is very advantageous.
-Some resources that have been used by our students are listed on the specific pre-health pages of the Health Professions Website.
+Some resources used by our students are listed on the specific pre-health pages of the Health Professions Website.
 Do your research to choose the best option for you.
 It is always beneficial to start early (yes, freshaman year) and spread the preparation over several months/years.
 Do NOT “CRAM”.
 I encourage students to begin preparing in their General Biology and Chemistry courses.
+"Intense Prep" should include taking and reviewing 8-10 practice tests.

 I already have a baccalaureate degree.
 Am I required to obtain another degree to be accepted into a professional school?